dnsimple/dnsimple-support/content/articles/a-record.markdown

 An **A record** maps a domain name to the IP address (Version 4) of the computer hosting the domain.
 Simply put, an A record is used to find the IP address of a computer connected to the internet from a name.

 The _A_ in A record stands for _Address_.
-Whenever you visit a web site, send an email, connect to Twitter or Facebook or do almost anything on the Internet, the address you enter is a series of words connected with dots.
+Whenever you visit a web site, send an email, connect to Twitter or Facebook, or do almost anything on the Internet, the address you enter is a series of words connected with dots.

 For example, to access the DNSimple website you enter `www.dnsimple.com`.
-At our name server there is an A record that points to the IP address `208.93.64.253`.
+At our name server there's an A record that points to the IP address `208.93.64.253`.
 This means that a request from your browser to `www.dnsimple.com` is directed to the server with IP address `208.93.64.253`.

 A Records are the simplest type of DNS records, yet one of the primary records used in DNS servers.